4/21/2022

 Group CFO

-Thank you Shell and good morning everyone.
+Thank you, Kjell, and good morning, everyone.
 Please turn to page 12 in presentation.
-Strong end user service revenue and growth of Sweden wholesale coupled with continued execution of the business automation program resulted in solid underlying EBITDA.
-However this was partly offset by headwinds stemming from rising inflation rates primarily in the Baltics.
-In total underlying EBITDA increased by 6% in the quarter.
-Depreciation and amortization continues to be higher on the quarterly basis compared to last year as we started amortizing the Comhem brand in May 2021 when we consolidated the old Teletoo and Comhem brands into the new Teletoo brands.
-Results from associated companies and joint ventures increased significantly in the quarter compared to last year as we saw a 1.6 billion SEC impact from the capital gain from the T-Mobile Netherlands investment which was completed in the quarter.
-Effect losses from hedges connected to T-Mobile Netherlands transactions was the primary reason as to why we saw net interest and other financial items increasing by roughly 100 million SEC in Q1 2022 compared to Q1 2021.
+Strong end-user service revenue and growth of Sweden Wholesale, coupled with continued execution of the business transformation program, resulted in solid underlying EBITDA.
+However, this was partly offset by headwinds stemming from rising inflation rates, primarily in the Baltics.
+In total, underlying EBITDA increased by 6% in the quarter.
+Depreciation and amortization continues to be higher on a quarterly basis compared to last year, as we started amortizing the Comhem brand in May 2021, when we consolidated the old Tele2 and Comhem brands into the new Tele2 brand.
+Results from associated companies and joint ventures increased significantly in the quarter compared to last year, as we saw a 1.6 billion SEK impact from the capital gain from the T-Mobile Netherlands divestment, which was completed in a quarter.
+Effect losses from hedges connected to the T-Mobile Netherlands transaction was the primary reason as to why we saw net interest and other financial items increasing by roughly 100 million SEK in Q1 2022 compared to Q1 2021.
 So let's continue with the cash flow on slide 13.
-CapEx paid was lower in the quarter compared to last year as we had a spectrum payment in Sweden related to the 3.5 GHz spectrum auction of 333 million SEC in Q1 last year.
-And changes in working capital was negative in the quarter primarily driven by timing of accounts payable.
-Taxes paid increased in Q1 2022 compared to last year as did a final tax payment related to the fiscal year of 2020 in the quarter.
-We continue to see strong equity free cash flow with 900 million SEC generated in the quarter yielding an equity free cash flow from continuing operations of 5.9 billion SEC in the last 12 months.
+CapEx paid was lower in the quarter compared to last year, as we had a spectrum payment in Sweden related to the 3.5 gigahertz spectrum auction of 333 million SEK in Q1 last year.
+And changes in working capital was negative in the quarter, primarily driven by timing of accounts payable.
+Taxes paid increased in Q1 2022 compared to last year, after the final tax payment related to the fiscal year of 2020 in the quarter.
+We continue to see strong equity-free cash flow with 900 million SEC generated in the quarter, yielding an equity-free cash flow from continuing operations of 5.9 billion SEC in the last 12 months.
 Please move to slide 14 for the capital structure.
-At the end of the quarter we saw economic net debt decreased to 14.3 billion SEC driven by the cash proceeds received from the Team Mobile Netherlands transaction and cash generated in the quarter which resulted in a leverage of 1.5.
-We expect to pay out the cash proceeds from the Team Mobile Netherlands and the first charge of the ordinary dividends in May once our shareholders have voted for the two propositions.
-If we adjust for these two payments leverage would have been 2.6.
+At the end of the quarter, we saw economic net debt decrease to 14.3 billion SEK, driven by the cash proceeds received from the T-Mobile Netherlands transaction and cash generated in the quarter, which resulted in a leverage of 1.5.
+We expect to pay out the cash proceeds from the T-Mobile Netherlands and the first tranche of the ordinary dividends in May, once our shareholders have voted for the two propositions.
+If we adjust for these two payments, leverage would have been 2.6.
 Please turn to slide 15 where we will update you on the progress of the business transformation program.
-During the quarter we made significant progress within the business transformation program.
-We have started migrating the first batches of customers on the TELU2 brand onto the new IT stack.
-So far this has been going smoothly and we expect it to be done later in the year upon when we will start migrating customers from Convic and Boxer onto the new IT stack.
-We also continue to make optimizations within the organization primarily in the technology and IT organization.
+During the quarter, we made significant progress within the business transformation program.
+We have started migrating the first batches of customers on the Tele2 brand onto the new IT stack.
+So far, this has been going smoothly, and we expect it to be done later in the year. upon when we will start migrating customers from Convict and Boxer onto the new IT stack.
+We also continue to make optimizations within the organization, primarily in the technology and IT organization.
 The annual run rate of the business transformation program was 600 million SEC by end of Q1.
-The P&L effect of this was 140 million SEC with a net effect of 70 million SEC compared to Q1 2021.
-With that I will hand over to Kjell.
+The P&L effect of this was 140 million SEC in the quarter, with a net effect of 70 million SEC compared to Q1 2021.
+And with that, I will hand over to Chef.

 speaker

-Thank you Charlotte and then please turn to slide 16 for a summary of the key priorities going forward.
-In Sweden we have now finished the golden clusters and have started the wider 5G rollouts.
-Similarly on the fixed side we will try to further ramp up the speed on our remote fly project in order to gain the benefits from this investment as soon as possible.
-Both of these projects are key for us in order to increase customer satisfaction which will support our more for more strategy for years to come.
+Thank you, Charlotte.
+And then please turn to slide 16 for a summary of the key priorities going forward.
+In Sweden, we have now finished the golden clusters and have started the wider 5G rollouts.
+Similarly, on the fixed side, we will try to further ramp up the speed on our RemoteFi project in order to gain the benefits from this investment as soon as possible.
+Both of these projects are key for us in order to increase customer satisfaction, which will support our more-for-more strategy for years to come.
 We will continue executing on the business transformation program to deliver at least 1 billion SEC of savings by the end of Q2 2023.
-In Sweden consumer we will continue to balance value and volume in order to build sustainable growth while gearing up our capabilities to address the 1.3 million non-FMC households.
+In Sweden Consumer, we will continue to balance value and volume in order to build sustainable growth while gearing up our capabilities to address the 1.3 million non-FMC households.
 We will also continue to build our premium brand in order to increase customer satisfaction that we can monetize through reduced churn or price adjustments on the back of product improvements.
-During 2021 a lot of focus went into stabilizing the B2B business in Sweden and now that we have achieved that we will turn our focus towards TV business which has historically been the second drag on Swedish end-user service revenue growth.
-The agreement with Viya Play is a key part in this strategy and now we have a more competitive offer out in the market.
-We will start migrating linear customers onto our new TV propositions during Q2 and we will launch our streaming propositions later in the year.
-In Sweden B2B we will continue the turnaround that we started during the second half 2021 by executing on our new granular approach with clearly defined segments.
-Going forward our ambition is to grow in the business for the full year but as in any business it usually does not develop in a straight line and fluctuations should always be expected but we are witnessing a very important and sustainable shift within B2B.
-In the Baltics we will continue to build on the performance that we've seen and execute on our mobile centric convergence strategy through more and more offers in order to make sure that we can sustain the growth.
-With the 5G auctions now concluded in Latvia we'll start to ramp up the 5G rollout while preparing for the auctions in Lithuania and Estonia which we expect to occur this year.
-At the same time we will continue to develop explore FMC capabilities.
-During the quarter we signed a wholesale agreement with Baltcom in Latvia which means that we now have FMC capabilities in all countries.
-We've had a really good start to the year with low single digit end user service revenue and mid single digit growth in underlying EBITDA in the quarter.
-When we presented the recent Q4 results I said that Teletoo is a growth company at heart and that we are witnessing the positive results from our strategic initiatives.
-With yet not a quarter completed I'm even more certain that we can reach the goals that we've set for ourselves and with that I'd like to turn it over for some questions please.
+During 2021, a lot of focus went into stabilizing the B2B business in Sweden.
+And now that we have achieved that, we will turn our focus towards the TV business, which has historically been the second drag on Swedish end-user service revenue growth.
+The agreement with Viaplay is a key part in this strategy, and now we have a more competitive offer out in the market.
+We will start migrating linear customers onto our new TV propositions during Q2, and we will launch our streaming propositions later in the year.
+In Sweden B2B, we will continue the turnaround that we started during the second half of 2021 by executing on our new granular approach with clearly defined segments.
+Going forward, our ambition is to grow in the business for the full year.
+But as in any business, it usually does not develop in a straight line, and fluctuations should always be expected.
+But we are witnessing a very important and sustainable shift within B2B.
+In the Baltics, we will continue to build on the performance that we've seen and execute on our mobile-centric convergence strategy through more-for-more offers in order to make sure that we can sustain the growth.
+With the 5G auctions now concluded in Latvia, we'll start to ramp up the 5G rollout while preparing for the auctions in Lithuania and Estonia, which we expect to occur this year.
+At the same time, we will continue to develop and explore FMC capabilities.
+During the quarter, we signed a wholesale agreement with Baltcom in Latvia, which means that we now have FMC capabilities in all countries.
+We've had a really good start to the year, with low single-digit end-user service revenue and mid-single-digit growth in underlying EBITDA in the quarter.
+When we presented the recent Q4 results, I said that Tele2 is a growth company at heart, and that we are witnessing the positive results from our strategic initiatives.
+With yet another quarter completed, I'm even more certain that we can reach the goals that we've set for ourselves.
+And with that, I'd like to turn it over for some questions, please.

 speaker

 Thank you.
-Ladies and gentlemen if you do wish to ask a question please press 0 followed by the 1 on your telephone keypad.
+Ladies and gentlemen, if you do wish to ask a question, please press zero, followed by the one on your telephone keypad.
 Our first question comes from Andrew Lee from Goldman Sachs.
-Please go ahead your line is now open.
+Please go ahead.
+Your line is now open.

 speaker